-This paper seeks to highlight two important points: 1.
-It is not necessary to mimic nature to create an AI.
-It is more important to identify what has to be achieved, and use or invent suitable technology that will shape AI according to the need.
-2. When searching for clues about intelligence, researchers tend to turn to nature and microscopic phenomena for inspiration.
-However, human behavior and human communities offer similar clues at an easier-to-observe, macroscopic scale.
+This paper seeks to highlight three important points:

+- It is not necessary to mimic nature to create an AI.
+It is more important to identify what has to be achieved, and use or invent suitable technology that will shape AI according to the need. - 2) Human behavior and human communities follow similar patterns as microscopic life, thus offering similar clues at an easier-to-observe, macroscopic scale (although studying microscopic phenomena is useful when investigating the origin of any concept). - Intelligent decisions require consulting vast stores of memories (experience) even for trivial tasks.
+To achieve this, memories are perhaps best stored as events.

 A few centuries ago, nobody could predict the invention of software.
 Similarly, the future may hold technologies and AI capabilities that are far beyond the comprehension of contemporary researchers.
-To achieve such progress, it is necessary for a small section of academia to continue actively encouraging collaboration between scientific departments to pursue alternate ideas and discover new technologies, regardless of funding or commercial interests.
-Information in sections III and IV show how a concise but broad perspective of facts and anomalies can help in identifying similar patterns, which simplifies the process of logically eliminating incorrect assumptions about the technology and goals of AI.
+To achieve such progress, it is necessary for a small section of academia to continue actively encouraging interdisciplinary collaboration between scientific departments to pursue alternate ideas and discover new technologies, regardless of funding or commercial interests.
+Information in Sects.
+III and IV show how a concise but broad perspective of facts and anomalies can help in identifying similar patterns, which simplifies the process of logically eliminating incorrect assumptions about the technology and goals of AI.
 Simplistic representation of intelligence in mathematical and software models are sufficient for machine learning or weak AI.
-However, rather than strive to implement conscious intelligence via a strong AI capable of artificial general intelligence, it is more appropriate to recognize that the purpose of building AI was to create cost-effective slaves.
-Hardware, algorithms, cognitive architectures and theories on intelligence need to be re-visited and re-built from the ground-up, since intelligence is a function of events, consequences, collaboration, tweaks, errors, error-correction, observation and logical analysis of various types of information.
-The perspective offered via this paper is meant to assist the reader zoom from the level of the universe, down to the level of biological nano-machines and the vast complexities of life, matter and unknown forces, when designing the technologies that approach our understanding of intelligence.
+However, rather than strive to implement conscious intelligence via a strong AI capable of artificial general intelligence, it is more appropriate to recognize that the purpose of building AI was to create cost-effective assistants (or even loyal companions).
+Hardware, algorithms, cognitive architectures and theories on intelligence need to be re-visited and re-built from the groundup, since intelligence is a function of events, consequences, collaboration, tweaks, errors, error-correction, observation and logical analysis of various types of information.
+The perspective offered via this paper hopes to have assisted the reader zoom from the level of the universe, down to the level of biological nano-machines and the vast complexities of life, matter and unknown forces, thus providing a quickreference when designing the technologies that approach our understanding of intelligence.
 This paper is also an ode to the toil and sacrifices of every researcher and philosopher on whose shoulders we stand today.